Hagith/grunt-tizen/README.md

 # Dependencies

+grunt-tizen has only been tested on Linux (Fedora 17).

-grunt-tizen depends on the <code>sdb</code> command line tool.
+It depends on the <code>sdb</code> command line tool.
 This is available for various platforms from http://download.tizen.org/tools/latest-release/.

 You will also need a device running Tizen 2.1.